Muscari botryoides

-Muscari botryoides is a bulbous perennial plant of the genus Muscari and one of a number of species and genera known as grape hyacinth.
+Muscari botryoides is a bulbous perennial plant of the genus Muscari and one of a number of species in the genus sold as grape hyacinth.
 It is sometimes grown as an ornamental plant.

 The flowers are close together, and are almost totally round.
 The lower fertile flowers point downwards, while upper ones, usually paler and sterile, point upwards.
 The flowers are bright blue with white lobes at the end in the wild species, but other colours are available, including white.
 M. botryoides is originally from central and south-eastern Europe, growing in open woodland and mountain meadows.